KPJBuchik/lt-photoalbum/README.md

 # lt-photoalbum

-Performs a get request on JSON data from a [Placeholder API](https://jsonplaceholder.typicode.com/photos) and displays the id and title of a selected album.
+Performs a get request on JSON data from a [Placeholder API](https://jsonplaceholder.typicode.com/photos) and displays the photo's titles and IDs of a selected album.

 # Technologies Used